by Todd Walker

 The “Treadmill Defense” made me laugh.
 Great idea!
 If it were only that simple.
-What if a zombie accidentally hits the kill switch?
-I think we all make silly assumptions about how to defend our property and person.
+I think we all make dangerous assumptions about how to defend our property and person.

-Staring over our fiscal cliff, home invasions and violent crime are increasing and not likely to decrease anytime soon.
-This article would become a book if I attempted to cover the many aspects of home and personal defense.
+Social upheaval and “peaceful protests” are increasing and not likely to decline anytime soon.
 Let me say upfront that I’m not an expert in self-defense.
 Never allow anything I write (or anyone else for that matter) override your real-life experience and common sense.

-Most people, including myself, have never faced a real violent encounter.
+Most people have never faced a life-threatening, violent encounter.
 The more I think I know, the more I begin to see how little I know.
-I’ve always heard that the majority of shooting happen up close and personal like.
+I’ve always heard that the majority of shootings happen up close and personal.
 How close?
 Two yards are less.
-David Nash over at Shepherd School sites some real world stats:
+David Nash over at Shepherd School shares some real world stats:

 These FBI-compiled numbers have been pretty much the same for many years: 50% of LEOs killed are killed at five feet or less, and 75% killed are killed at ten feet or less.
 The second source is the Police Marksman Association survey done in 1992 showing the average police gunfight was won at about 20 feet seven yards (but note that this conclusion was from a pretty small sample.)
 Finally, there is the data from NYPD’s SOP-9 that indicates that from 1994-2000, 69% of their shootings (of all types) were at two yards or less, and 88% were at seven yards of less.
 These numbers are pretty consistent from year to year.

 Priorities dictate that we address our most immediate threats.
-Evidently, they’ll be real close.
+Evidently, they’ll be too close for comfort.
 Spending range time shooting handguns at paper targets 25 yards away is not the best use of time or ammo.
 Statistically speaking, long shots (over 10 yards) are not likely.
-It’s not so alpha-male-ish to shoot human silhouettes that you could almost touch with your outstretched hand.
-Ego wants to demonstrate my long shot accuracy.
+It’s not so ego-boosting to shoot silhouettes that you could almost touch with your outstretched hand.
 Could I hit that target when a chemical dump occurs in me when facing a kill or be killed violent encounter?
-I hope to never find out.

-I’ve been guilty in the past of preparing for home and self-defense based on theory.
-I’ve been in fights growing up and one legitimate street brawl that Mama caused.
-Sounds like the making of a great country song.
-I’ll not divulge details now.
-Maybe later.
-The street brawl was nothing close to those you see in the movies.
-There was no script.
-Just crazy mayhem.
+I’ve been guilty of preparing for home and self-defense based on theory.
+I’ve been in fights growing up and one legitimate street brawl that Mama caused (not really).
+There were no rules.
+Nothing fair.
+Just complete mayhem.
+Do not assume real-world violence will be anything close to what you see in scripted Hollywood fight scenes.

 6 Deadly Assumptions